What is financial disclosure in a prenup?

-Former husband and wife entered into a prenuptial agreement in which both parties waived their right to alimony.
+The former husband and wife entered into a prenuptial agreement in which both parties waived their right to alimony.
 The former husband attached a list of his assets to the agreement with included approximate valuations.
 Additionally, many of the valuations were listed as unknown.
-Upon separation 18 years later, former wife challenged the validity of the prenuptial agreement based on husband’s financial disclosure.
+Upon separation 18 years later, the former wife challenged the validity of the prenuptial agreement based on the husband’s financial disclosure.

 Protecting Your Prenup: How to Avoid Commingling Assets

 While your prenup is hugely important for protecting you and your spouse’s financial wishes, it is not iron-clad.
 Actions taken by you or your spouse can undo some of the work done by your prenup.
 But fear not!
 We’ve got you covered for all the do’s and don’ts to keep your prenup working hard for you.

 What does “commingling assets” mean?
 And why should you care?

 Commingling assets is the act of combining separate or non-marital property or assets with marital property.
 Once separate and marital property is commingled, it is often transformed into marital property.
 When this occurs, it’s difficult to undo.
 Commingling becomes an issue when the court is dividing your assets upon divorce.